codegouvfr/codegouvfr-sources/README.md

 instructions](https://clojure.org/guides/getting_started) on
 clojure.org.

-# Contribute
+# Contributing

 The development of this repository happens on [the SourceHut repository](https://git.sr.ht/~etalab/code.gouv.fr).

-The code is also published on [GitHub](https://github.com/etalab/code.etalab.gouv.fr) to reach more developers.
+The code is also published on [GitHub](https://github.com/etalab/code.etalab.gouv.fr) to reach more developers, but *do not propose pull requests* there.

+For confidential feedback, use [logiciels-libres@data.gouv.fr](mailto:logiciels-libres@data.gouv.fr).

+For *patches*, configure your local copy of the repository like this:

+`git config format.subjectPrefix 'PATCH code.gouv.fr'`

-Your help is welcome.
-You can contribute with bug reports, patches, feature requests or general questions by sending an email to [~etalab/logiciels-libres@lists.sr.ht](mailto:~etalab/logiciels-libres@lists.sr.ht).
+For bug reports, feature requests and general questions, send an email to the public mailing list [~etalab/codegouvfr-devel@lists.sr.ht](mailto:~etalab/codegouvfr-devel@lists.sr.ht).

 # Support the Clojure(script) ecosystem